 Post-operative Care and Pain Management

-Preventive measures for post-operative pain in the subject can be done by the administration of opioids such as buprenorphine before incision.
-After the surgery, the subject must be kept warm in a recovery unit using hot water blankets, hot water bottle, heat pads and warm sterile saline before returning it to its home cage.
+Preventive measures for postoperative pain in the subject can be done by the administration of opioids such as buprenorphine before incision.
+After the surgery, the subject must be kept warm in a recovery unit using hot water blankets, hot water bottles, heat pads, and warm sterile saline before returning to its home cage.
 Recovery from anesthesia should be monitored closely and respiratory support, if needed, should be provided.
-Analgesic should be maintained post-operatively for up to 48 hours in increments of 24 hours or as required.
+Analgesic should be maintained postoperatively for up to 48 hours in increments of 24 hours or as required.
 The subject can be returned to its home cage once it has recovered.

 Check the wound redness, swelling or purulent discharge for at least 5 days.
 Also, monitor the body weights of the subjects daily.
 Rarely, postoperative prophylactic antibiotics can be administered to prevent infections.
 Euthanize the subject in case of an infection.